semigm/IGME-110/Schedule.md

 - [Week 15 (Dec 4/6): Responsible Social Media Use](#week15)
 - [Finals Week (Date TBD): Final Presentations](projects/Presentation.md)

-## <a name="week1">Week 1</a> (Aug 28/30): Course Overview & Communication Tools
+## <a name="week1">Week 1</a> (Jan 14/16/18): Course Overview & Communication Tools
-On Tuesday, I will review the syllabus, goals, and requirements for class, as well as methods for accessing course materials on both GitHub and myCourses.
-On Thursday, we'll discuss communication tools you'll be using in the class, including email, Slack, and Google Docs.
+On Monady, I will review the syllabus, goals, and requirements for class, as well as methods for accessing course materials on both GitHub and myCourses.
+On Wednesday, we'll discuss communication tools you'll be using in the class, including Discord, and Google Docs.

-- **Tuesday Readings**
+- **Monday Readings**
   - [Course Syllabus](README.md)

-- **[Tuesday Homework](exercises/commHomework/commHomework.md)**: Set up your Slack account, add a photo and a post to the #introductions channel, and send an email with your Slack username to the professor and the TA.

-- **<a name="w1-th-readings">Thursday Readings</a>**
+- **Wednesday Readings**
    - [How to Email Your Professor (without being annoying AF)](https://medium.com/@lportwoodstacer/how-to-email-your-professor-without-being-annoying-af-cf64ae0e4087)

-   - Slack Guides: [What is Slack?](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-) and [Getting Started for New Users](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) *(Note: In our class Slack, the #general channel has been renamed to #announcements)*
+ - **[Wednesday Homework](exercises/commHomework/commHomework.md)**: Set up your Discord nickname and a post to the #introductions channel.

-- **[Thursday In-Class Exercise](exercises/commExercise/commExercise.md)**: Hands-on practice with both Google Docs and Slack.
+- **[Friday In-Class Exercise](exercises/commExercise/commExercise.md)**: Hands-on practice with both Google Docs and Discord.

 ## <a name="week2">Week 2</a> (Sep 4/6): Research and Critical Assessment